4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 #### 2.2.1 DefaultUdfLibrary

 OpenMLDB  `DefaultUdfLibrary` stores and manages the global built-in SQL functions.
-Developer need to register a C++ function to the `DefaultUdfLibrary` such that users can access the function from a SQL query.`DefaultUdfLibrary` has been declared at [hybridse/src/udf/default_udf_library.h](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.h) and implemented at [hybridse/src/udf/default_udf_library.cc](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.cc).
-Developers can register functions in corresponding `DefaultUdfLibrary::InitXXXXUdf()` methods.
+Developers need to register a C++ function to the `DefaultUdfLibrary` such that users can access the function from a SQL query. `DefaultUdfLibrary` has been declared at [hybridse/src/udf/default_udf_library.h](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.h) and implemented at [hybridse/src/udf/default_udf_library.cc](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.cc).
+Developers can register functions in the corresponding `DefaultUdfLibrary::InitXXXXUdf()` methods.
 For instance:

 - **Mathematical function** can be registered in `void DefaultUdfLibrary::InitMathUdf()`
 - **Logical function** can be registered in `void DefaultUdfLibrary::InitLogicalUdf()`